Blogging with Haunt and Schemescheme // lisp // technology // colophon

 You can see here how a general page layout is defined, including the header and the footer, then used within the definition of a theme.
 The theme is Tufte-flavored, but is defined in the format that Haunt expects for any theme.
 You could also skip this entirely, to use the default theme, and get up and running quickly.
 Note that the header, footer, and layout all use the Skribe-style syntax I mentioned earlier.

-Next, I define a few static pages with Skribe, and finally finish up with a
+Next, I define a few static pages with Skribe, and finally finish up

 site definition that ties everything together for Haunt.

 (define (about-page site posts) (define body `((h1 "Hi."))) (make-page "about.html" (with-layout tufte-theme site "About" body) sxml->html)) (site #:title "natpen.net" #:domain "natpen.net" #:default-metadata '((author .
 "Natalie Pendragon") (email . "firstname.lastname@example.org")) #:readers (list commonmark-reader skribe-reader sxml-reader) #:builders (list (blog #:theme tufte-theme) (atom-feed) (atom-feeds-by-tag) about-page (static-directory "static/root" "/") (static-directory "static/images" "images") (static-directory "static/css" "css")))

 And that's about it!